 The total package.

 It's this balance of Shimano practicing tried-and-true forging methods, while still treading into unknown waters, that makes Dura-Ace more of a continuation than an innovation.
 We mean this in the best possible way.
-Shimano has learned what works, and over the years, has continually added to, and improved, the ideology of Dura-Ace.
+Shimano has learned what works, and over the years, has continually added to, and improved, the Dura-Ace design.
 Hollowtech II and Hollowglide are prime examples of this.
-Strategic placement of hollow aluminum throughout the crankset and chainrings allows more structural material to be used, and when coupled with Shimano's integrated bottom bracket, creates an unrivaled weight-to-stiffness ratio.
+The crank arms and chainrings feature strategically hollowed sections that reduce material (read: weight) without compromising stiffness.

 Reviews & Community

 Could I fit this in a Masi CXGR frame?